2 mins read

 You can choose from any of these companies to calculate your credit score, and so can lenders and other parties.

 Financial companies and lenders also offer you to check your credit score.
-For instance, Bajaj Finserv lets you check your CIBIL score for free at no extra cost.
+Apart from these financial companies, there are several other websites and applications that offers you to check free CIBIL Score at no extra cost.
 All you have to do is enter your details and access your credit score for free.

 Why do lenders check your CIBIL score before approving your loan?